jeffersonlizar/shipitchile/README.rst

 Shipit
 ########################################

-Library that allows integration with the ShipIt API (https://developers.shipit.cl/docs) for Send dispatch requests, check your statements and other actions.
+Library that allows integration with the Shipit API (https://developers.shipit.cl/docs) for Send dispatch requests, check your statements and other actions.

 Access Credentials
 =============

-To use the ShipIt API you must have an account and access the "API" menu to Copy your email and access token.
+To use the Shipit API you must have an account and access the "API" menu to Copy your email and access token.

 https://clientes.shipit.cl/settings/api